speartail/pdt/README_TOOLS.md

 ## TODO
 * add support for copying deploy keys to host
-* add tasks to download the deployed theme
+* add tasks to download the deployed theme - needed for migrating old themes to this setup
 * add support for loading a 'seed.sql' file
+* add cron jobs for backing up uploads and db automatically + fetching?